 In August 2018, he was appointed Chair of the Bank of England’s new Enforcement Decision Making Committee.

 Christopher has been the Registrar of the QICDRC since 2012.
 As Registrar of both the Qatar International Court and the QFC Regulatory Tribunal, Christopher is in charge of the Registry which is responsible for the case management of cases before the two bodies.
 As Registrar, he gives procedural guidance to parties to proceedings as well as gives directions in relation to the progression and management of active cases.
 He will also, where required by the judges, make costs assessments following the conclusion of a case.
 In addition, Christopher is a member of the QICDRC’s senior management team and of the Judicial Advisory Board.

-He holds an LL.B degree from Newcastle University and was Called to the Bar of England and Wales by the Honorable Society of the Inner Temple in 2007.
-He is currently studying for his LL.M in Canon Law at Cardiff University.
+He was Called to the Bar of England and Wales by the Honorable Society of the Inner Temple in 2007 and holds an LL.B from Newcastle University and an LL.M in Canon Law from Cardiff University.

 Christopher is a member of numerous associations, including the International Bar Association, Criminal Bar Association and the Ecclesiastical Law Society, having written for the Ecclesiastical Law Journal.
 He is also a member of the Chartered Institute of Arbitrators (CIArb).

 He has a keen interest in the development of legal education and has lectured widely whilst in the United Kingdom and Qatar.

 In 2019, Christopher was appointed as a Deputy District Judge in England and Wales where he exercises a broad civil and family law jurisdiction.